yuriescl/fawaris-python/README.md

 This library on itself is not a working Stellar Anchor.
 It's meant to be used as a base for Anchors to implement their logic.

+This library is heavily inspired and contains code from [django-polaris](https://github.com/stellar/django-polaris).

 Facts about this library:
 - Focused on being fully Async
 - Not attached to any web framework